 Page and Spine - the Derek McMillan page

-Page and Spine - the Derek McMillan Page.
-Someone has done their homework!
+homework!
 I edited "Pieces of Eight" I wrote some of the stories I didn't write all of it.

 I can't take credit for "Death Agony of Capitalism" either but I did write an intro and notes on Trotsky's classic.
 The rest are mine.